 The breeding season is usually in the late January to February time frame, again, depending upon your location.

-If we assume that the sound from your calling is carried somewhat in a circle around the source of sound, then obviously, your set up will be at the center of this circle, most predator callers call “the pie”.
-You must contaminate a portion of the circle in order to travel to the area, walk to your stand or set-up and actually call.
-The trick is to contaminate the smallest portion of the pie as possible, and the best way to do that is to do all the needed things in the SAME SLICE of the pie (travel, walk, set-up).
+If we assume that the sound from your coyote calling is carried somewhat in a circle around the source of the sound, then obviously, your setup will be at the center of this circle, which most predator callers call “the pie”.
+You must contaminate a portion of the circle in order to travel to the area, walk to your stand, set up, and actually call.
+The trick is to contaminate the smallest portion of the pie as much as possible, and the best way to do that is to do all the needed things in the SAME SLICE of the pie (travel, walk, set-up).

-It is probably too complicated to describe in a 101 tutorial, but it goes without saying that within that theoretical circle, there are places where the predator would most likely be, and places where one would not expect them.
+It is probably too complicated to describe in a coyote calling 101 tutorial, but it goes without saying that within that theoretical circle, there are places where the predator would most likely be and places where one would not expect them.
 With practice, one can learn to position the circle and the route to the stand so as to contaminate the area of least probability, and leave clean the area of greatest probability.
-The bottom line is, you want to give yourself the maximum amount of that portion of the pie of maximum probability within which a predator does not know you are there.
+The bottom line is that you want to give yourself the maximum amount of that portion of the pie of maximum probability within which a predator does not know you are there.
 That’s how you raise your odds.

 You will rarely find perfection in a set-up, and you will have to compromise portions of it, but one cannot violate the scent cone aspect.
 Always assume that you must set up to kill it before it penetrates any part of any scent cone you have made or are making.
 That is the rule by which I call predators: “I must be able to kill it before it penetrates any scent cone I have created”!
 Once you start thinking like that, it becomes clearer what to do.